freeCodeCamp/learn-bash-and-sql-by-building-a-bike-rental-shop/TUTORIAL.md

 ### 920.1

-You are going to need to query the database many more times so I want you to make a variable for part of the command.
+You are going to need to query the database times so I want you to make a variable for part of the command.
 At the top of your script, create a variable named `PSQL` and set the value to the part of the command that connects to your database.
-Basically, it should be everything except the actual query so you can use it like this `$PSQL "SELECT * FROM bikes;"`
+Basically, it should be everything except the actual query so you can use it like this `$PSQL "SELECT * FROM bikes;"` Be sure to put the variable in double quotes.

 #### HINTS

+- You want the variable to be everything from `psql` to `-c`
+- Be sure to put it all in double quotes
 - The part you want the variable to be is `"psql -X --username=freecodecamp --dbname=bikes --tuples-only -c"`
 - Add this at the top of the file: `PSQL="psql -X --username=freecodecamp --dbname=bikes --tuples-only -c"`